Chapter 4. Membranes and Transport

 By the end of this section, you will be able to:

-- contrast the composition of the intracellular fluid with that of the extracellular fluid; and
+- Contrast the composition of the intracellular fluid with that of the extracellular fluid

 The chemical reactions of life take place in aqueous solutions.
 The dissolved substances in a solution are called solutes.
 In the human body, solutes vary in different parts of the body but may include proteins—including those that transport lipids, carbohydrates, and, very importantly, electrolytes.
 Often in medicine, an electrolyte is referred to as a mineral dissociated from a salt that carries an electrical charge (an ion).
 For instance, sodium ions (Na+) and chloride ions (Cl–) are often referred to as electrolytes.